- Diabetes insipidus in cats: causes, symptoms and treatment

 Central diabetes insipidus

-The cause is impaired production or release of ADH (antidiuretic hormone) in the hypothalamus or pituitary gland.
+The cause is a disturbed production or release of ADH (antidiuretic hormone) in the hypothalamus or pituitary gland.

 Nephrogenic diabetes insipidus

-The kidneys do not respond to ADH, so they cannot retain water effectively.
+The kidneys do not respond to ADH, so water cannot be effectively retained.

 Dipsogenic diabetes insipidus